ConduitIO/conduit/docs/design-documents/20230424-schema-registry.md

 - Connectors don't have to work with schemas.
 - The `Record` type does not need to change.
-- The record can be decoded/encoded at any point in the pipeline, the use can put the processor anywhere.
+- The record can be decoded/encoded at any point in the pipeline, the user can put the processor anywhere.
 - We do not have to track changes done to a record by processors.